-The Company derecognises right-of-use assets at the termination of the lease period or when no future economic benefits are expected to be derived from the use of the underlying asset.
+The company derecognises right-of-use assets at the termination of the lease period or when no future economic benefits are expected to be derived from the use of the underlying asset.

-The Company's lease portfolio includes the branch building.
+The company's lease portfolio includes buildings.

 Options to Extend or Terminate